Button Menu

 “It’s all about this atmosphere,” said Ken Coquillette ’82, who estimates that he’s been a part of 40 Bell games over the years.
 “The opportunity to reconnect with alums, the friendships that span time and generations – it’s all part of the fabric and texture of the DePauw experience.”

-To view the sights and scenes around campus on game day, visit our Monon Bell photo gallery.
+View the sights and scenes around campus on game day by visiting our Monon Bell photo gallery.

 Stay tuned for full coverage of this year’s matchup captured by film crews for LG’s award-winning docuseries “The Rivalries,” currently scheduled to air in January of 2025.